Information Technology Solutions

 For example, if a link directs you to PayPal, notice what the address bar displays.
 If you see something like http://www.scammedyou.com/paypal/login.html, do NOT continue.

 While you cannot stop phishing attempts, you can refuse to take the bait.
-Exercise caution, verify your sources, and provide information only when you know you are putting it into the right hands—those of organizations like RRC Polytech—that put privacy and security first.
+Exercise caution, verify your sources, and provide information only when you know you are communicating with the actual organization, organizations like RRC Polytech—that put privacy and security first.

 What do I do if my account is compromised?